-- 1. Choose (0404) Cubase LE from the Start -> Programs menu.
-The path is: (Program Files\Creative Professional\E-MU PatchMix DSP\VST\ Recording Templates).
+- 1. Choose (1616) Cubase LE from the Start -> Programs menu.
+The path is: (Program Files\Creative Professional\E-MU PatchMix DSP\VST\Recording Templates).
 Cubase LE will launch and load the Project. - A pop-up dialog box will appear, asking you to Select Directory.
 Choose a location on your hard disk where you wish to store your audio files, then click OK. - 3.
 The Cubase LE Project window shown below appears.
 Five empty tracks are ready to record.
-Each track is already connected to an input in PatchMix. - 4.
+Each track is already connected to an input or pair of inputs in PatchMix. - 4.
 Select the Track that matches the inputs you've connected to the Digital Audio System by clicking on it.
 Note that the selected track brightens as you select it.
-In the example below, we are using I/O Card L.
+In the example below, we are using Line 1.